necampanini/SPP_js_01/SPP_javascript_01/README.md

+﻿* Check new assignment.md !

-﻿- Goto the SPP_js_01 repository on GitHub
+- Goto the SPP_js_01 repository on GitHub
 - copy the URL to clone
 - Open Visual Studio 2013
 - In the Start Page, under "Start" you should see "Open from Source Control"